- Places to Explore

 Design, Architecture, Fashion, Style

-Barcelona's always amazing FC Barcelona soccer juggernaut seemed as if it had peaked in 2006 when a hirsute athlete with an overbite named Ronaldinho led the team to its second European title…but the best was yet to come.
-Former star midfielder Pep Guardiola and a largely homegrown team of stars dazzled the world in 2009, winning the triplete, or the trifecta: the Spanish Liga, the King's Cup, and the Champions League European title.
-With star player Leo Messi still in his early 20s and the farm system producing a steady supply of new players committed to Barcelona's razzle-dazzle style of attacking, esthetically stunning play, 2010 could be even more apotheosic than 2009.
-What is certain, with or without titles, the creative choreography and the dedication to exciting, offensive soccer is here to stay.
+Barcelona's always amazing FC Barcelona soccer juggernaut seemed as if it had peaked in 2006 when a hirsute athlete with an Olympic overbite named Ronaldinho led the team to its second European title … but the best was yet to come.
+Former star midfielder Pep Guardiola and an almost entirely homegrown team of stars dazzled the world in 2009, winning the triplete, or the trifecta: the Spanish Liga, the King's Cup, and the Champions League European title.
+With star player Leo Messi only in his mid-twenties and the farm system producing a steady supply of new players committed to Barcelona's razzle-dazzle style of attacking, creative play, 2011 proved to be nearly as apotheosic as 2009 with brilliant Liga and Champions League victories.
+What is certain, with or without championships and even without coach Pep Guardiola, who stepped down in May 2012, is that the creative choreography and the dedication to exciting, offensive soccer is here to stay.

-With a new airport terminal, a new waterfront monolith towering over the Mediterranean, the new AVE high-speed train connection making once remote Madrid into a little more than a Barcelona suburb, Barcelona is once again on the move.
-City planners predict that the new AVE terminal at Plaça de les Glòries will shift the city center eastward, and that the new Barcelona hub will surround the Torre Agbar and the Fòrum at the Mediterranean end of the Diagonal.
+With a new airport terminal, a behemoth new waterfront hotel towering over the Mediterranean, the new AVE high-speed train connection making once-distant Madrid into a little more than a Barcelona suburb, Barcelona is again on the move.
+City planners predict that the new AVE terminal at Plaça de les Glòries will someday shift the city center eastward, and that the new Barcelona hub will surround the Torre Agbar and the Fòrum at the Mediterranean end of the Diagonal.

 Fodor's Trip Planning Ideas